By Jesse Robitaille

 This is the first story in a three-part series highlighting COVID-19 philately.

-With the COVID-19 pandemic in full swing since mid-March, countries around the world have been fighting an invisible enemy for about four months.
+With the pandemic in full swing since mid-March, countries around the world have now been fighting an invisible enemy for about four months.

-In that time, while adjusting to the “new normal,” postal administrations have given collectors a plethora of pandemic-related postal history, stamps and postmarks that will serve exhibitors well into the future.
+In that time, while adjusting to the “new normal,” postal administrations have issued a plethora of pandemic-related postal history, stamps and postmarks that will serve collectors and exhibitors well into the future.

 “Today’s mail is going to be tomorrow’s postal history, right?
-Fifty years from now, all the collectors are going to be looking for covers that had markings or routings that were related to the COVID pandemic,” said Jean Wang, a seven-year member of the North Toronto Stamp Club (NTSC) who serves on the club’s exhibition committee and as its newsletter editor.
+Fifty years from now, all the collectors are going to be looking for covers that had markings or routings that were related to the COVID pandemic,” said collector and award-winning exhibitor Jean Wang, who’s a seven-year member of the North Toronto Stamp Club (NTSC).

 “We’re living through a really amazing time where things are really going to change, and once we come out the other side of the pandemic, who knows what society is going to look like?
 I don’t think it’s going to look the same as before the pandemic, and there’s a lot of interesting postal history, and we’re kind of living in the middle of it right now.
 There’s a lot of interesting stuff to collect.”